All the Facts

 In Chilliwack, the gender distribution of homeless people surveyed breaks down into 64% males and 34% females.

-There are a number of extreme weather beds available within Chilliwack.
+There are a number of shelter beds in Chilliwack which includes extreme weather beds available throughout the winter.